adhiluphanna/deliciousrecipeh/content/post/975-steps-to-prepare-homemade-tamarind-cocktail.md

 ##### Steps to make Tamarind Cocktail:

-1. In a pot add tamarin pot&amp; all the remaining ingredients, add water and bring to a boil
+1. In a pot add tamarin pot& all the remaining ingredients, add water and bring to a boil
-1. When boiled mash to get out the fresh&amp; the juice.
+1. When boiled mash to get out the fresh& the juice.
 1. Allow to boil then drain by adding water to the suitable consistency,put ice and serve in a glass cup.